Baylen Out Loud – Learn More About Tourette Syndrome

 Baylen Out Loud

-Baylen Out Loud is a new TV show that follows Baylen Dupree, a young woman diagnosed with Tourette Syndrome (TS), as she navigates daily life with the support of her family.
+Baylen Out Loud is a TV show that follows Baylen Dupree, a young woman diagnosed with Tourette Syndrome (TS), as she navigates daily life with the support of her family.
 The Tourette Association of America (TAA) is grateful for Baylen’s efforts to raise awareness by bravely sharing her experience with TS, coprolalia, and other associated conditions.
 If you’re one of the many people visiting this page to learn more about TS because of the show, we welcome you!

 TS affects each person differently, including symptoms that vary in severity and change over time.
 Further, 83% of people living with TS also face other co-occurring conditions such as OCD, ADHD, and/or mood and anxiety disorders.
 Because of the highly individualized nature of TS and its associated conditions, we discourage anyone from making generalizations about TS based on the experiences of one individual.
-As we often say, when you’ve met one person with TS, you’ve only met one person with TS.
+As we often say, when you’ve met one person with TS, you’ve only met one person with TS

-The purpose for the page is to continue to support Baylen and the broader TS & Tic Disorder community by providing a resource for every member of the show’s audience who seeks more information or support.
-This is especially important for the estimated 50% of individuals living with TS who remain undiagnosed and may see the show as well as others who do not already have a base of knowledge surrounding TS.
 As the only national organization dedicated to serving people living with TS, it is central to our mission that we educate the public and fight stigma.
 To that end, we invite you to explore and share the resources we’ve gathered below.
-Contact us directly at [email protected] or 718-224-2999 if you or someone you know experiences tics and needs support.
+Contact us directly at support@tourette.org or 718-224-2999 if you or someone you know experiences tics and needs support.

 Learn More About Tourette Syndrome